Public-Health-Scotland/R-Resources/PHI R style guide.md

 We recommend the following packages:

 * `odbc` for accessing SMRA data
-* `haven` for reading spss files (NOTE: haven does not support .zsav compressed files, which will need to either be saved as .sav files or exported to .csv before reading into R)
+* `haven` for reading spss files (NOTE: haven now supports .zsav files, from version 1.1.2 onwards)
 * The `tidyverse` suite of packages for data manipulation and more generally for writing R code in the "tidy" way.
 The [tidyverse](https://www.tidyverse.org/) includes packages such as dplyr, magrittr, ggplot2, tidyr and readr.
 Since the tidyverse is now a large collection of packages, we recommend that you do not load all of them at once (e.g. using `library(tidyverse)`), but instead load the specific tidyverse packages required in your code.

 We recommend using the pipe operator (%>%) from the magrittr (and now dplyr) packages in order to make code more readable.
 This operator is used to pass a value forward into the first argument of an expression or function and can be pronounced as "then".
 Pipes should be used to link a sequence of functions into one call, with a new line after each pipe.
 Also note that "tidy" data analysis is best performed on data in a tidy (long) format, where each column represents one variable and each row represents one observation ([Hadley Wickham, 2014](https://www.jstatsoft.org/article/view/v059i10)).